coderefinery/train-the-trainer/content/preparation.md

-## Pre-workshop survey (5 min)

-Complete our pre-workshop survey (if you have been sent one).
-Your responses will help us to customize the workshop appropriately.

 ## Read "How to help someone use a computer" (5 min)

 [How to help someone use a computer, by Phil